-NAF Rewards Airman Who Returned €37,000 With Double Promotion | Leadership Newspaper
+NAF Rewards Airman Who returned €37,000 With Double Promotion | Leadership Newspaper

 The Aircraftman, however, returned the money, which was said to belong to one Alhaji Ahmad, after calling a phone number he found on the parcel.

-Speaking at a special event organized to honour the airman at the Air Force Headquaters, yesterday in Abuja, the Chief of the Air Staff, Air Marshal Sadique Abubakar said Umar displayed an uncommon act of integrity by returning the money to the owner.
+Speaking at a special event organized to honour the airman at the Air Force Headquarters, in Abuja, the Chief of the Air Staff, Air Marshal Sadique Abubakar said Umar displayed an uncommon act of integrity by returning the money to the owner.

 He noted that the personnel also displayed the core values which the Air Force is known for.